A Girl Returning from Summer School Was Murdered in 1973. A Suspect Was Recently Identified — But Will Never Be Prosecuted.

-Now over five decades ago, all Linda O’Keefe wanted was a ride home from Sunday school.
+All Linda O’Keefe wanted was a ride home from summer school.
 Instead, she was sexually assaulted and strangled.

 In the summer of 1973, the sleepy, picturesque town of Corona Del Mar, a lush seaside neighborhood of Newport Beach, California, would never remain the same.
-On July 6, O’Keefe begged her mother for a ride home after summer school.
+On July 6 that year, O’Keefe begged her mother for a ride home after summer school.
 The mom, however, told her 11-year-old daughter that she was too busy at work and would not be able to pick her up.

-Then, the victim was seen by a classmate leaving the school office crying and upset.
+The young victim was later seen by a classmate leaving the school office crying and upset.
 Later, O’Keefe was spotted by neighbors at an intersection close to her house on Orchid Avenue around 1:15 pm, talking to a man in a turquoise-colored van.

-The next day, O’Keefe’s body was discovered three miles from her home by a local architect who had been biking along a local trail that was popular with avid bird watchers.
-Her body was found in a ditch.
+The next day, O’Keefe’s body was discovered in a ditch three miles from her house by a local architect who had been biking along a local trail that was popular with avid bird watchers.

 O’Keefe was still in the homemade dress made by her mother.
 She had ligature marks with scratches on her body, indicating she fought for her life.
 The victim’s father, Richard O’Keefe, identified her remains, while the medical examiner established she was sexually assaulted, strangled and died violently.